sagold/json-schema-library/README.md

 #### `resolveOneOf` fuzzy search

 The default json-schema behaviour for `oneOf` resolution is to validate all contained _oneOf_-schemas and return the one schema that validates against the given input data.
 If no item validates completely an error returned, containing all validation errors of all schemas.
-When you are interested in the actual error (instead of: data is valid or not), this is behaviour is not very helpful as the result is hard to read.
+When you are interested in the actual error (rather than simply determining “Is the data is valid or not?”), this is behaviour is not very helpful as the result is hard to read.

 `json-schema-library` exposes a method `resolveOneOfFuzzy`, which will return a single schema in cases where no valid schema could be resolved. `resolveOneOfFuzzy` uses a simple scoring mechanism to return the best fitting schema for the given input data.
 Thus, `resolveOneOfFuzzy` may return schemas that do not validate a given input data.